pawelmizwa-pc/hotel-chat-script/src/examples/buttons.md

 ## Core Objective

-Generate a predictive JSON array of potential user follow-up queries based on the context of the previous hotel guest interaction, anticipating the guest's most likely next informational needs.
+Generate a predictive JSON array of potential user follow-up queries based on the context of the hotel agent response, anticipating the guest's most likely next informational needs.

 ## Absolute Requirements